CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that concisely covers what the skill does (deploy web apps with specific infrastructure components), when to use it (user asks to deploy/publish and wants a public URL), and how it works (HTTP API via curl).
-It uses third person voice correctly and includes natural trigger terms that users would actually say.
+This is a strong skill description that clearly communicates what the skill does (deploy web apps with specific infrastructure components) and when to use it (when users want to deploy/publish and get a public URL).
+It uses natural trigger terms, provides implementation detail (curl-based HTTP API), and occupies a distinct niche that minimizes conflict with other skills.

 DimensionReasoningScore